zhiweil/blog-aws/pages/Networking/vpc_basics.md

 * **Endpoint Services** - create a VPC endpoint to AWS services(such as S3) in the same region.
 * **Enable Host Names** - when enabled, EC2 instances launched into this VPC will receive DNS names.
 * **Hardware Tenancy** - EC2 instances launched into VPC are run on shared(default) or dedicated hardware.
-* To add CIDR blocks to VPC, the following rules apply
+* To add IPv4 CIDR blocks to VPC, the following rules apply
     * the allowed VPC CIDR block size is between /16 and /28.
     * the range of CIDR blocks withing the same VPC should not overlap.
     * the range of existing CIDR blocks cannot be changed.
     * if classic link is enabled, the you can user address within 10.0.0.0/16 or 10.1.0.0/16 only.
+* To add IPv6 CIDR blocks to VPC, the following rules apply
+    * a single IPv6 CIDR block can be associated with VPC with a fixed prefix length of /56.

 ### Subnet